krolique/project_euler/docs/math/combinations-and-permutations.rst

 What distinguishes one noun from the other is the concern for the arrangement of elements.
-If the arrangement of numbers 123 is the same as 321 when you are counting with combinations otherwise its permutations.
+If the arrangement of numbers 123 is the same as 321 when you are counting number of combinations otherwise its permutations.

 What Are Permutations
 ---------------------